 The Flow Cytometry Core Facility has provided flow cytometry analysis and cell sorting services to interested users for 25 years.

-We also provide training and assistance for flow cytometry analysis of samples as well as technical expertise and advice for experimental planning and design, cell preparation, analysis and data handling.
+We also provide training and assistance for mass and fluorescence flow cytometry analysis as well as technical expertise and advice for experimental planning and design, cell preparation, analysis and data handling.

 The flow cytometry core facility is a non-profit facility and is supported by grants from Helse Sør-Øst, OUS and UiO, as well as nominal user fees.